Minimax Confidence Intervals for the Sliced Wasserstein Distance

 \end{enumerate} \end{proposition}

-{\bf Remarks. } \begin{itemize} \item Proposition \ref{prop::empirical_sw}(i) is an immediate consequence of inequality \eqref{eq::minimax_relation}, which implies that the rate of estimating the Sliced Wasserstein distance with the plug-in estimator $\sw_{r,\delta}(P_n, Q_m)$ is no worse than the rate of convergence of the empirical measure under $\sw_{r,\delta}$, which was established in Proposition~\ref{prop::ub_empirical}.
-In particular, these results show that the parametric rate $n^{-1/2}+m^{-1/2}$ for estimating $\sw_{r,\delta}$ is achievable for distributions satisfying $\sj_{r,\delta}(P), \sj_{r,\delta}(Q) < \infty$. \item On the other hand, Proposition \ref{prop::empirical_sw}(ii) implies that the parametric rate of estimating $\sw_{r,\delta}(P,Q)$ is \textit{always} achievable when $P$ and $Q$ are bounded away from each other by a positive constant, in the distance $\sw_{r,\delta}$.
+Proposition \ref{prop::empirical_sw}(i) is an immediate consequence of inequality \eqref{eq::minimax_relation}, which implies that the rate of estimating the Sliced Wasserstein distance with the plug-in estimator $\sw_{r,\delta}(P_n, Q_m)$ is no worse than the rate of convergence of the empirical measures under $\sw_{r,\delta}$ given in Proposition~\ref{prop::ub_empirical}.
+In particular, these results show that the parametric rate for estimating $\sw_{r,\delta}$ is achievable for distributions satisfying $\sj_{r,\delta/2}(P), \sj_{r,\delta/2}(Q) < \infty$, while the rate $n^{-1/2r} + m^{-1/2r}$ is otherwise achievable.
+On the other hand, Proposition \ref{prop::empirical_sw}(ii) implies that the parametric rate of estimating $\sw_{r,\delta}(P,Q)$ is \textit{always} achievable when $P$ and $Q$ are bounded away from each other under $\sw_{r,\delta}$.
 This fast rate of convergence is obtained irrespective of the values of $\sj_{r,\delta}(P)$ and $\sj_{r,\delta}(Q)$.
-Discrepancies between rates of convergence at the null ($P=Q$) and away from the null ($P\neq Q$) have previously been noted by \cite{sommerfeld2018a} for Wasserstein distances over finite spaces---indeed, their rates match those of Proposition \ref{prop::empirical_sw} when $\sj_{r,\delta}(P), \sj_{r,\delta}(Q) = \infty$. \item Finally, we note that the natural estimator $\sw_{r,\delta}(P_n,Q_n)$ is \emph{adaptive} to the typically unknown $\sj_{r,\delta}$ functionals of $P$ and $Q$, and does not require the statistician to specify if $P = Q$ or $P \neq Q$.
-Instead, the estimator adapts and yields favorable rates in favorable situations---when either the $\sj_{r,\delta}$ functionals are finite, or when $P$ and $Q$ are sufficiently well-separated. \end{itemize} A natural question in this context is to study the optimality of the plug-in estimator described above.
+Discrepancies between rates of convergence at the null ($P=Q$) and away from the null ($P\neq Q$) have previously been noted by \cite{sommerfeld2018a} for Wasserstein distances over finite spaces---indeed, their rates match those of Proposition \ref{prop::empirical_sw} when $\sj_{r,\delta/2}(P), \sj_{r,\delta/2}(Q) = \infty$.
+Finally, we note that the natural estimator $\sw_{r,\delta}(P_n,Q_m)$ is \emph{adaptive} to the typically unknown quantities $\sj_{r,\delta/2}(P)$ and $\sj_{r,\delta}(Q)$, and does not require the statistician to specify if $P = Q$ or $P \neq Q$.
+Instead, the estimator adapts and yields favorable rates in favorable situations---when either the $\sj_{r,\delta/2}$ functionals are finite, or when $P$ and $Q$ are sufficiently well-separated.

 We now provide corresponding lower bounds on the minimax risk $\calR_{nm}$.
 Inspired by Proposition \ref{prop::empirical_sw}, we define the following collection of pairs of distributions,

-where $s_1,s_2 \in [0,\infty]$.
-In constructing our lower bounds, one minor concern that we have to address is that if $\Gamma$ is chosen sufficiently large relative to $b$ then the class $\calO(\Gamma; s_1, s_2)$ might be empty.
-Consequently, we always assume that,